lgeurts/lgeurts.github.io/_posts/2022-11-11-mastering-the-vim-language.md

 [![Watch the video](https://img.youtube.com/vi/wlR5gYd6um0/maxresdefault.jpg)](https://youtu.be/wlR5gYd6um0)

-Please note that [Chris Toomey](https://ctoomey.com/) is flying through commands and concepts, which makes it quite difficult to follow for Vim newbs and regular users alike.
+Please note that [Chris Toomey](https://ctoomey.com/) is 'flying' through commands and concepts, which makes it quite difficult to follow for Vim newbs and regular users alike.